 Backup Exec System Recovery Server Edition (BESR) cannot perform a COPY backup of SQL 2000 databases using the Volume Shadow Copy Service (VSS).

 BESR uses VSS to perform backup of VSS enabled databases like Exchange and SQL installed on Windows 2003 server and above.
 This allows to maintain the consistency of the backup set.
-To allow these VSS based backups to be performed by BESR and also not interfere with backup strategy of any other backup application, the option "Perform full VSS backup" was added in BESR 8.0.
+To allow these VSS based backups to be performed by BESR and also not interfere with backup strategy of any other backup application, the option

 1. When this option is unchecked (default selection),BESR will perform a COPY backup of SQL database using VSS.
 The COPY backup will back up the database and will not truncate the logs.